Anytime we return home from traveling, I crave big leafy salads and all of the green smoothies.

 - 1 Tbsp fresh minced cilantro (optional)

 - 3-4 Tbsp extra virgin olive oil or avocado oil

-- Begin preparing quinoa first by thoroughly rinsing 1/2 cup quinoa in a fine mesh strainer, then bringing to a boil with 1 cup water in a small saucepan.
+- Begin preparing quinoa first by thoroughly rinsing 1/2 cup quinoa in a fine mesh strainer then bringing to a boil with 1 cup water in a small saucepan (amounts as original recipe is written // adjust if altering batch size // use a 1:2 ratio dry quinoa to water).
 Once boiling, reduce heat to simmer, cover and cook on low for 15-20 minutes.

 - Meanwhile, prepare salad ingredients by chopping vegetables, segmenting orange, and warming black beans and seasoning with salt, cumin, chili and garlic powder.

 - Prepare dressing by adding all ingredients to a blender or food processor and blending until creamy and smooth, scraping down sides as needed.
 Taste and adjust seasonings as needed.
 I added more hot sauce, orange juice and salt.
 TIP: if you prefer a vinaigrette, leave out the avocado and simply whisk all ingredients together in a bowl.
 Taste and adjust seasonings as needed.